fossabot/Data_driven_Kinetics/README.md

 ```

-:fire:  **-p**  : **p**lot and obtain of average value of coefficient from coefficient file (If coefficient result obtained many times and there is variation in coefficients)
+:fire:  **-p**  : **P**lot and obtain of average value of coefficient from coefficient file (If coefficient result obtained many times and there is variation in coefficients)
 ```sh
 IDprediction -p  coefficient_3.csv
 ```